MoleMan1024/audiowagon/docs/faq.markdown

   This setting is recommended when you have many audio files on your USB drive but you do not change them very often.

 - **Off**: With this setting metadata will *not* be extracted from audio files.
 You will not be able to navigate nor search by track, album, artist.
 You can only browse by directory or file.
-This setting is best suited when most of your audio files do not have metadata.

   This setting is recommended when many audio files on your USB drive do not have any/correct metadata.